 - temporal bone: styloid process, mastoid process, mastoid foramen

-- mandible: mandibular foramen, sublingual fossa, submandibular fossa, mental spines
+- mandible: inferior alveolar (a.k.a. mandibular) foramen, sublingual fossa, submandibular fossa, mental spines

 |Lateral view of the skull||